Best Automated Backlink Procurement Platforms for June 2026

 The big promise with automated backlink procurement platforms is that you don't have to email 500 webmasters and get ghosted.
 That part is true.
 What they don't advertise is that you're still stuck figuring out which pages need links, which metrics actually matter, and whether you're buying from a real site or a link farm with a fake DR.

 I spent weeks testing these tools because I was tired of the disconnect.
-My family runs a 200-customer agency, and I've talked to 170+ founders about this exact problem.
+My family runs a 200-customer agency, and over the past two years I've talked to more than 170 founders about this exact problem.
 Most of these platforms automate the checkout, not the thinking.

 My goal: You walk away knowing which tools actually identify what to fix and which ones just make it easier to spend money on the wrong pages.